North-Western District of Russia

 - Fans of reindeers should travel to Izhma, center of the Komi reindeer-breeders.

 The North Western region is situated in the central part of the Eastern European plateau.
 The climate is definitely not the best in the world: winters are mild (rainy, snowy, slushy and humid), spring and fall are short; summers are short and only moderately warm.
 The average temperature in January is -12°C to - 16°C, in July +16°C to +20°C. Hot and dry days are very rare and if they do somehow arrive, they usually occur during the last two weeks of mid summer.
 The weather is unstable - warm, sunny days go together with nasty, rainy ones.
+Despite the weather it is a must see region during your Russian vacation.

 St. Petersburg - capital of the district